-^{ -} Simple Payback Period is based on net measure costs (i.e. after incentives).
+\\ - Simple Payback Period is based on net measure costs (i.e. after incentives).

-3 TRC bases estimated material and labor costs primarily on RS Means cost manuals as well as on our experience at similar facilities.
+&lt;sup>3 TRC bases estimated material and labor costs primarily on RS Means cost manuals as well as on our experience at similar facilities.
 This approach is based on standard cost estimating manuals and is vendor neutral.
 Cost estimates include material and labor pricing associated with one for one equipment replacements.
 Cost estimates do not include demolition or removal of hazardous waste.
 The actual implementation costs for energy savings projects are anticipated to be significantly higher based on the specific conditions at your site(s).
-We strongly recommend that you work with your design engineer or contractor to develop actual project costs for your specific scope of work for the installations.
+We strongly recommend that you work with your design engineer or contractor to develop actual project costs for your specific scope of work for the installation of high efficiency equipment.
+We encourage you to obtain multiple estimates when considering measure installations.